 To transform Europe into a competitive, sustainable and resource efficient economy will mean significantly reducing resource consumption, closing loops in material flows and reducing waste as much as possible – all without simply exporting environmental damages to the rest of the world.

 Read more on our research on resources:

 Here you find up-to-date information on research findings and activities in the field of resources.

 You find all scientific publications on our publication server:

 Research in the field of resources takes place in the context of policy as well as in the context of production an consumption.
-Here you find selected sample projects.
+In the following you find selected sample projects.
 A complete list is available here.